tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 You need a trademark licence if you want to make merchandise with the OSM marks for commercial use.
 All such licences will require, at least, that you:
 * use OSM's logos without modifying them; and
 * truthfully advertise to customers how much of the selling price, if any, will be donated to OSM projects.

+### 4.5.
+Fundraising
+You need a trademark licence if you are are referring to OpenStreetMap in the context of fundraising in any form.

 ## 5. Prohibited uses